cybertraining-dsc/su22-reu-385/time-series-prediction/anova/anova-timeseries.md

 null hypothesis or accept the alternative hypothesis. it's categories into two namely:

+Note: A null hypothesis test predicts that there is no relationship between variables, whereas the alternative hypothesis states that your research predictions are related.

 * One Way ANOVA
 * Two Way ANOVA

 ## One Way ANOVA

-A one way ANOVA is used to compare two means from two independent groups using the F-distribution.
-The null hypothesis for the test is that the two means are equal.
-Therefore, a significant result means that the two means are unequal. a situation when these can be used is when a group of individuals randomly split into smaller groups and completing different tasks.
-For example, you might be studying the amount of task for all the individual and given them a score per how efficient they performed the task as shown below.
+The one-way ANOVA method is used to determine whether there is a statistically significant difference between the mean values of multiple groups.
+For example, you might be studying the amount of task for all the individual and given them a score per how efficient they performed the task as shown.

 Example formatted from [4]